-(r) New, revised and amended standards and interpretations not effective
+(r) New, revised and amended standards and interpretations not yet effective

-Certain new, revised and amended standards and interpretations have been issued which are not effective for the current year and which the Company has not early-adopted.
-The Company has assessed with respect to its operations and has determined that the following are likely to have an effect on the financial statements.
+Certain new, revised and amended standards and interpretations have been issued which are not yet effective for the current year and which the Company has not early-adopted.
+The Company has assessed the relevance of all such new standards, amendments and interpretations with respect to the Company's operations and has determined that the following are likely to have an effect on the financial statements.